M5Skid/covidcast-indicators/quidel_covidtest/RUN_NOTES.md

 ```

 Most param keys can be obtained from the template as long as the directories and files exist
+- Use `cp params.json.template params.json`
--  Aws creds must be obtained legitimately
+- AWS creds must be obtained legitimately; the indicator will fail without them.

-Setting dates:
+### Setting Dates
-- pull start/end dates refer to the date range of input data obtained from quidel
+- Pull start/end dates refer to the date range of input data obtained from Quidel.
-- export start/end dates refer to csv export dates used in the create_export_csv_function
+- Export start/end dates refer to csv export dates used in the `create_export_csv` function.
-- Latest exported file date will 5 days before the export_end_date; if set to null it will be 5 days before the current time
+- Latest exported file date will 5 days before the `export_end_date`; if set to null it will be 5 days before the current time.
-- It is advisable to keep the length between start and end dates to a minimum to save time (but >= 40 days or export_day_range if patching)
+- It is advisable to keep the length between start and end dates to a minimum to save time (but >= 40 days or `export_day_range` if patching).

 ## Patching - Specific to Quidel

 There are no restrictions to running the indicator with the proper credentials.
-Issues batches are 40 days (should be the default for export_day_range in params).
+Issues batches are 40 days (should be the default for `export_day_range` in params).
+  - You will need the AWS credentials for both the Quidel source data and the S3 cache to perform patching.

 ### Directory
-[name-of-batch]/issue_[patch-date]/quidel
+Batches uploaded must look like this:

+`[name-of-batch]/issue_[patch-date]/quidel/`
+- Ex: `patch_quidel_dec/issue_20221212/quidel/`
-- contains archive diff'd csv files
+- Contains archive diff'd csv files.
-- dates should match with database (40 day length, see below)
+- Dates should match with database (40 day length, see below).

 ### Database
 Issue batch date ranges can be viewed in the database with the command: